karl-cardenas-coding/go-lambda-cleanup/README.md

 ## Docker
 go-lambda-cleanup is also available as a Docker image.
+Check out the [GitHub Packages](https://github.com/karl-cardenas-coding/go-lambda-cleanup/pkgs/container/go-lambda-cleanup) page for this repository to learn more about the available images.

 ```
 VERSION=1.0.13
 docker pull ghcr.io/karl-cardenas-coding/go-lambda-cleanup:$VERSION